What is the Definition of Earnings Per Share?

 |(Profit available for Equity Shareholders)

 Weighted average no. of shares= (18,000*5/12) + (24,000*5/12) + (21,000*2/12) = 21,000 Shares

 Therefore, EPS = 2,35,000/21,000 = 11.19

-Diluted EPS is the EPS after assuming that all convertible securities have already converted into equity.
-Convertible securities such as employee stock option, convertible preference share, convertible debentures etc. It is the EPS after giving the effect of such securities on both numerator and denominator of the EPS.
+After assuming that all convertible securities have already converted into equity, Diluted EPS is the EPS.
+Convertible securities such as employee stock options, convertible preference shares, convertible debentures, etc. It is the EPS after giving the effect of such securities on both the numerator and denominator of the EPS.
 The numerator increases by the amount of dividend or interest which is not paid in the event of conversion of such securities.
-The denominator increases by the no. of equity shares issued as a result of such conversion.
+The denominator increases by the no. of equity shares issued due to such conversion.

 So, the formula becomes